Greenwashing, why definitions matter

-Not too long ago, here at Treendly we told you about the latest trend in e-commerce: conscious consumerism.
+Not too long ago, we told you about the latest trend in e-commerce: conscious consumerism.
 While it has many benefits for companies, consumers, and the environment, there is one risk.
 However, this risk only involves shoppers, not businesses.
 Meet “greenwashing,” the latest idea to fool consumers.
-And it’s how companies reach to people’s demands for a more responsible and sustainable industry.
+And it’s how companies respond to people’s demands for a more responsible and sustainable industry.

 This happens when a company uses marketing strategies and messages to portray itself as green, sustainable, and eco-friendly.
-It means this companies is telling consumer it is more sustainable than it really is.
-The activities of businesses do damage the environment and the workers, but greenwashing allows businesses to appear green -when they are as grey as air pollution.
+It means this company is telling consumers it is more sustainable than it really is.
+The activities of businesses do damage the environment and the workers, but greenwashing allows businesses to appear green when they are as grey as air pollution.